 Variations between the years will occur, principally due to changes in assumptions made by the scheme actuaries about the growth of future liabilities and rates of returns on the fund's investments.
 The graph to the right illustrates the volatility that can occur on a year-by-year basis because of these changes, and hence, the limited context in which annual movements should be viewed.

 Pension Deficit £m

 Net Assets

-The Council maintains a strong balance sheet despite financial challenges, net assets £1,668m at 31st March 2019 (£1,522m at 31st March 2018).
+The Council maintains a strong balance sheet despite financial challenges, with net assets of £1.619m at 31st March 2019 (£1,522m at 31st March 2018).